 B.A. in Economics

 How to Talk When a Machine is Listening?
-Corporate Disclosure in the Age of AI, with Sean Cao, Wei Jiang and Baozhong Yang, accepted, Review of Financial Studies
+Corporate Disclosure in the Age of AI, with Sean Cao, Wei Jiang and Baozhong Yang, Review of Financial Studies, forthcoming.

 Copycat Skills and Disclosure Costs: Evidence from Peer Companies’ Digital Footprints, with Sean Cao, Kai Du and Baozhong Yang, 2021, Journal of Accounting Research 59: 1261–1302.

-Artificially Intelligent Analyst Sentiment and Market Behavior, with Vidhi Chhaochharia, Alok Kumar, and Ville Rantala, invited for dual submission, Review of Financial Studies
+Artificially Intelligent Analyst Sentiment and Market Behavior, with Vidhi Chhaochharia, Alok Kumar, and Ville Rantala

 Columbia Law School Blue Sky Blog, April 29, 2022, Deep Learning Mutual Fund Risk Assessment and Performance